zero-to-mastery/Advent-of-Code/README.md

 Advent of Code (AoC) is an advent calendar for programmers, where each day of December you are provided with a new problem to solve with a language of your choice.
 Each year has a fantastic plot and story line you can follow along with as you solve each days challenge.

-Every day for 25 days this month you have two small programming challenges that you need to solve to complete the "tree" and help the elves with their mission.
+Every day for 25 days this month you have programming challenges that you need to solve to complete the "tree" and help the elves with their mission.
 Each day, the questions get a little bit harder to really push you to learn and improve your programming skills.

 <br />
 <br />

 ## ZTM Solutions Hub

 We have created a special area for the ZTM community to share their solutions and code each day, see what others have done, and vote for your favourite solutions.
 We even have a leaderboard!
+This website was built by past ZTM students!

 [ZTM Solutions](https://aoc.zerotomastery.io)